Eddie Deezen: Personal life

-After having lived in Cumberland, Maryland and Los Angeles, California throughout his career, Deezen currently lives in Spartanburg, South Carolina.
+After having lived in Cumberland, Maryland, and Los Angeles, California, throughout his career, Deezen currently lives in Spartanburg, South Carolina.
 He is a fan of The Beatles, and was interviewed for Me and Graham: The Soundtrack of Our Lives, a documentary following two filmmakers searching for the ultimate Beatles fan.
 For over a year, his official website featured a difficult Beatles trivia quiz - devised by Deezen himself - with a $100 prize for anyone who could answer all the questions correctly.
 Deezen revealed in a later interview that nobody had ever claimed the prize.

 Deezen also has a strong interest in pop culture trivia, and since 2011 has contributed to several trivia websites including mental_floss, TodayIFoundOut.com and Neatorama.com.
 While most of Deezen's articles focus on The Beatles and their members, he also writes about such subjects as baseball, American history and classic comedy acts like The Three Stooges, the Marx Brothers, and Martin and Lewis.

 Although he was raised Jewish, he became a Scientologist after being introduced to it by John Travolta.
-Deezen at one point stopped being a Scientologist, claiming in 2012 that he "hasn't been very active lately."
+In a 2012 interview, he acknowledged his status as a Scientologist but stated he had not been active in the Church of Scientology lately.

 In June 2021, Deezen was dropped by his public relations manager, Steve Joiner, after a waitress accused Deezen of stalking her while at work and writing abusive Facebook posts about her.
 Deezen and Joiner subsequently reconciled.